takee114/CarGo/README.md

 Great choice!
 Here's an updated GitHub repository description for your platform, **carGo**:

 ---

-**carGo**
-A seamless platform to connect cargo vehicles with clients, built using Node.js, MongoDB, Flutter, and Vue.js. carGo provides real-time tracking, secure payments, and easy booking management for both clients and drivers.

 **Features**:
 - User and Driver Registration & Authentication
 - Real-time Cargo Tracking and Notifications